markaren/E-book_cpp/getting_started.md

 and creates a binary file that the machine’s CPU can understand and execute.
 Compilers for Windows, Linux and MacOS are typically different.

 You are expected to use [CLion](https://www.jetbrains.com/clion/) in this course.
 CLion is a cross-platform IDE for C and C++, which is free for students.
 CLion comes bundled with CMake, so you do not have to install that independently.
 On Windows it also comes with a working compiler that uses the MinGW toolchain.
-However, you might want to use a different one tailored to Windoes.
+However, you might consider using the MSVC compiler, which is tailored to Windows.

 ## Windows